beacon-biosignals/WeakKeyIdDicts.jl/README.md

 @show length(wkd) # 1
 ```

-Avoid assuming a key exists in a `WeakKeyDict`, especially when allocation occurs.
+Avoid assuming a key exists in a `WeakKeyIdDict`, especially when allocation occurs.
 Keys can be removed any time garbage collection occurs.
 Favor the methods `get!` and `get` over `getindex`.